 own license and is subject to the full supervision of the German Banking Act.
-This is reiterated by BaFin.
+1348 This is reiterated by BaFin.
+1349 b.
+Capital and liquidity

 The need to comply with all regulatory requirements of the German Banking Act is an important message, because it identifies obligations the financial trading institution has to comply with, for example requirements on advertising.